 Information systems in the healthcare industry still rely on legacy hardware, software, and overall architecture.
 These outdated systems provide various challenges for healthcare CIOs due to their high operating and maintenance costs, security and compliance risks, and the lack of organizational agility needed to provide additional revenue.
 According to our recent survey, healthcare IT leaders recognize the need for technology modernization and digital transformation, but budgetary constraints may impede the implementation of all necessary changes.

 However, with the help of a thorough assessment of all existing IT systems, the major inefficiencies and pain points can be captured.
 After identifying and prioritizing the main areas where modernization needs to take place, different methodologies (whether cloud migration or rewriting software) can be tested via several prototypes.
 These prototypes will be able to quantify the amount of efficiency, scalability, and cost-effectiveness that are introduced in the new and transformed IT components and services.
 The existing IT budget can now be allocated accurately to the areas to be modernized that will generate the highest ROI.
+This will help with the risks of not modernizing.

 Related Professionals: Fotis Konstantinidis